-ZenHub Boards come with eight default pipelines to start with: New Issues, Icebox, Product Backlog , Sprint Backlog In Progress, Review/QA, Done and Closed As every team works differently, we offer various features to help get your Workspace customized to suit more unique workflows.
+Zenhub Workspaces come with nine default pipelines to start with: New Issues, Icebox, Product Backlog , Sprint Backlog In Progress, Review/QA, Done and Closed .
+As every team works differently, we offer various features to help get your Workspace customized to suit more unique workflows.

 Renaming and deleting pipelines

-Behind the cog icon on the top of the pipeline is the option to rename existing pipelines, or delete them.
+By selecting the pipeline options menu located at the top of each pipeline, you'll have the option to rename existing pipelines or delete them.

-Renaming and deleting pipelines impacts everyone in the team
+Renaming and deleting pipelines impacts everyone on the team

-When you rename and delete pipelines, you'll be asked to confirm your changes.
-These actions are global, impacting anyone using the Board.
+Renaming and deleting pipelines are global actions, impacting anyone using the Board.
 Deleting a pipeline moves all the Issues in that pipeline to the pipeline furthest left in your Board.

 You can move the pipelines on your Board by using drag and drop to ensure the order of the pipelines accurately reflects your workflow: